MaryanaFedda/myproject/README.md

 # myproject
-This is my project for Book Store
+This is our site for Book Store